mheese/rust-pkcs11/pkcs11-docs/README.md

 The purpose of this section is to provide all possible available documentation that makes programming against PKCS#11 easier.

+## Collection of all PKCS#11 standards

+I ran across this only recently (April 2020).
+It is an invaluable collection of all PKCS#11 standards including all their C header files: <https://github.com/mheese/PKCS11-SPECS>

+Special thanks to the guys from [Pkcs11Interop](https://pkcs11interop.net/) to provide this collection.

 ## Reference Documentation

 When one first starts to explore the PKCS#11 world, there will be obstacles.
 The biggest one is to know and discover what documentation to read so that one can get familiar with the standard.
 It is best to read up on it in the following order: